Top 10 Music Groups with the Best Harmonies

 11 Pentatonix Pentatonix is an American a cappella group from Arlington, Texas, consisting of vocalists Scott Hoying, Mitch Grassi, Kirstin Maldonado, Kevin Olusola and Matt Sallee.

-Every member of PTX is not only insanely talented musically, they are five of the nicest sweetest people you will ever meet.
-They make time for their fans and let them in to their lives as people not just as celebrities.
+Every member of PTX is not only insanely talented musically, but they are also five of the nicest, sweetest people you will ever meet.
+They make time for their fans and let them into their lives as people, not just as celebrities.

 12 ABBA ABBA are a Swedish pop group formed in Stockholm in 1972 by members Agnetha Fältskog, Björn Ulvaeus, Benny Andersson, and Anni-Frid Lyngstad.

-The harmony of Agnetha and Ann-Frid is perfect and at times beautiful beyond compare.
-There voices are exquisite, perfectly matched and cause the music to rise far beyond the actual lyrics.
+The harmony of Agnetha and Anni-Frid is perfect and, at times, beautiful beyond compare.
+Their voices are exquisite, perfectly matched, and cause the music to rise far beyond the actual lyrics.
 One of the finest pop bands of that era, and any era.

 Probably the best vocal ensemble in the history of popular music.